Skip to Content

 The biggest hotel in Vegas by Room count, MGM Grand originally opened in 1993 with a “Wizard of Oz” theme.

-While that theming has slowly faded, guests are still welcomed by a 45-foot-tall bronze lion statue weighing in at 100,000 lbs.
+While that theming has faded, guests are still welcomed by a 45-foot-tall bronze lion statue weighing in at 100,000 lbs.

-Exterior of MGM Grand at night
+Exterior of MGM Grand from across the street.

 There you have it – The 13 biggest hotels in Las Vegas.
 Safe to say there’ll be a place to lay your head when you arrive!